 Here's the most updated info on when the next ACT test is happening and when you have to register.

-At this moment, the next ACT test date is October 10, 2020 (followed by the October 17, 24, and 25 ACTs).
-Unfortunately, not all testing centers will be open on these test date because of COVID-19 closures, and the ACT is no longer accommodating testing center changes.
+At this moment, the next ACT test date is Saturday, April 17, 2021.
+Unfortunately, not all testing centers will be open on these test date because of COVID-19 closures.

-(To learn more about 2020 ACT dates that have been cancelled due to COVID-19, be sure to check out this FAQ article for more information.)
-Also note that no test centers are scheduled in New York for the July test date.
+(To learn more about ACT dates that have been cancelled due to COVID-19, be sure to check out this FAQ article for more information.)

 Make sure you prep correctly, using our top 5 ACT prep strategies.